lowRISC/opentitan/doc/guides/getting_started/src/README.md

 * Option 2 (FPGA setup): [FPGA guide](./setup_fpga.md), or
 * Option 3 (design verification setup): [DV guide](./setup_dv.md)

-## Step 6: Build OpenTitan Software
+## Step 6: Build OpenTitan software

 Follow the [dedicated guide](./build_sw.md) to build OpenTitan's software and run tests.

-## Step 7: Optional Additional Steps
+## Step 7: Optional additional steps

 If you have made it this far, congratulations!
 Hopefully you got a "Hello World!" demo running on OpenTitan using either the Verilator or FPGA targets.